107208579/tracking/switches/README.md

 • 2  Frequency:2.442 GHz (Channel 7)<br />
 • 3  Frequency:2.462 GHz (Channel 11)<br />

-→ Ideally use an USB extension to physically distance the Zigbee antenna from the server
+→ IMPORTANT: Use an USB extension to physically distance the Zigbee antenna from the WiFi antenna!
 <br />
 <br />